laaketeknikko/forest/README.md

 My idea was a sort of board game modeling in a browser game format.
 Board games often have more interesting ability usage mechanics than computer games do.
 I wanted to explore this kind of a card mechanic, where a card has multiple actions that have to be executed in sequence, and the sequence is not reset between missions.

-The basics of that idea are in the project, but obviously the lack of action types and different mechanics prevent any kind of exploration of the idea.
+The basics of that idea are in the project, but obviously the lack of action types and different mechanics prevent any kind of real exploration of the idea.